dalekatwork/currency-pricer/README.md

 3. `POST /crypto/pairs` - Add new trading pair
 4. `PUT /crypto/pairs/:id/deactivate` - Deactivate a trading pair

+### Features

+1. Caching and auto-update mechanism for 30 minute period
+2. Trading pair support
+3. Error handling for hitting 429 on the CoinGecko API source
+4. DB handled currently using a sqlite3 db file (for the scope of this task).

+    a.
+[TODO] Needs to be extracted out as a standalone RDS or Datastore service so that docker rm doesnt remove the historical data

-**Trading Pairs Management**
+5. **Trading Pairs Management**

-The API supports dynamic management of cryptocurrency trading pairs:

-1. **Adding New Pairs**
-   - Pairs can be added via the `/crypto/pairs` endpoint
-   - Example: TON/USDT, USDT/TON
+    - Add new trading pairs
+    - List all active trading pairs
+    - Deactivate trading pairs
     - There is a fixture in place that adds TON/USDT and USDT/TON pairs by default to the db

-2. **Listing Active Pairs**
+6. **Listing Active Pairs**
     - View all currently active trading pairs
     - Includes addition timestamp for each pair

 ### Caching